Jarosław Araszkiewicz

-Jarosław Piotr Araszkiewicz (born 1 February 1965 in Szamotuły) is a Polish football manager and former player.
+Jarosław Piotr Araszkiewicz (born 1 February 1965) is a Polish professional football manager and former player who is currently in charge of IV liga Greater Poland club Wiara Lecha Poznań.

 Career

 Club

 He played as a striker or winger.
 He can be called football nomad as he had changed clubs 15 times during the course of his career.
 He played for such clubs as: Legia Warsaw, MSV Duisburg, Dyskobolia Grodzisk, but he is best known as an icon of Lech Poznań.
-Araszkiewicz won five Polish League Titles with Lech (1983, 1984, 1990, 1992, 1993 – five out of eight that Lech won in its history), the last title was somewhat controversial, as at the end of the season Legia Warsaw was at the top of the table, but due to corruption allegation the title was granted to Lech Poznań.
-Araszkiewicz also won with Lech twice the Polish Cup (1984, 1988).
+Araszkiewicz won five league titles with Lech, five out of nine that Lech won in its history.
+Araszkiewicz also won the Polish Cup with Lech twice.
 He began his professional career in Lech and returned later to Poznań.
 He played 176 matches and scored 40 goals for Lech.

 National team

 He played 12 times for Poland.

 Managerial career

 After retiring from the playing career he was still linked to Poznań and the surrounding area, he managed many local teams as well as those connected with Lech.